SQream/sqream_docs/sql/sql_functions/index.rst

      - Converts a value from degree values to radians
    * - :ref:`round`
      - Rounds an argument down to the nearest integer, or an arbitrary precision
+   * - :ref:`sign`
+     - Returns a value of -1, 0, or 1, depending on the sign of the input argument
    * - :ref:`sin`
      - Calculates the sine  of an argument
    * - :ref:`sqrt`